norvig/paip-lisp/docs/chapter7.md

 > If the number of customers Tom gets is twice the square of 20% of the number of advertisements he runs, and the number of advertisements is 45, then what is the number of customers Tom gets?

-STUDENT !!!(span) {:.smallcaps} could correctly reply that the number of customers is 162.
+STUDENT could correctly reply that the number of customers is 162.
-To do this, STUDENT !!!(span) {:.smallcaps} must be far more sophisticated than ELIZA !!!(span) {:.smallcaps} ; it must process and "understand" a great deal of the input, rather than just concentrate on a few key words.
+To do this, STUDENT must be far more sophisticated than ELIZA; it must process and "understand" a great deal of the input, rather than just concentrate on a few key words.
 And it must compute a response, rather than just fill in blanks.
 However, we shall see that the STUDENT program uses little more than the pattern-matching techniques of ELIZA to translate the input into a set of algebraic equations.
 From there, it must know enough algebra to solve the equations, but that is not very difficult.